tibc_logo_white

 Thompson/Okanagan

-Located in the interior of B.C., the Thompson-Okanagan region is a popular tourist destination, renowned for its sunny climate, beautiful landscapes, and relaxed lifestyle.
-Its diverse economy is based on agriculture, the service sector, logging, and manufacturing.
+Located in B.C.’s interior, the Thompson-Okanagan is a popular destination renowned for its sunny climate.
+Its diverse economy relies on agriculture, the service sector, forest products, and manufacturing industries.

 • Key Cities: Kelowna, Vernon, Kamloops